esolace88/Azure-Projects/SAS/README.md

 ## Getting Started

-To get started, you will need an Azure account.
+To get started, you will need an Azure account with a pre-created storage account, container, and image within the container.
 In this demo i've configured SAS via CLI, it can also be deployed via GUI with the Container page.

 -------------